Skip to main content

 Settings

 If you have successfully added all of your peripherals, your Add-on menu should display them.
-It should look similiar to the image below, except instead of the temperature sensor and voltmeter, your added peripherals should be displayed in this page.
-There is a Remove button above each peripheral, which will remove the peripheral and all of its actions.
+It should look similiar to the image below, except instead of the temperature sensor, your added peripherals should be displayed in this page.
+There is a trash can icon next to each peripheral, which will remove the peripheral and all of its actions.
 You can add it again, but you cannot retrieve the actions or the customised settings you may have had before.
-Removing and adding a peripheral requires a device reboot.
+The pencil icon allows you to edit the peripheral.

 Each peripheral has a unique set of settings, explained below.
 You can access them by clicking on the peripheral in the Add-on menu.